arielsalminen/ResponsiveSlides.js/README.md

 Changelog
 ======

 v1.22 (2012-03-27) - Adds callback events which are similar as in [@Wilto](https://github.com/Wilto)'s [Dynamic Carousel](https://github.com/Wilto/Dynamic-Carousel/).
-The possibility to change the 'namespace' is also back.
+The possibility to change the 'namespace' is also back + next/prev buttons have now classes which make more sense.

 v1.21 (2012-03-23) - Added two new options: 'nextText' and 'prevText'.